 Lisa was found, and the papers ran with the tale.
 It was a tragedy, certainly, worsened by the fact that she was newly married.

-But what made it worse still was ,just after the funeral, her sister, the great movie star, Jayne Winter, had gone missing.
+But what made it worse still was, just after the funeral, her sister, the great movie star, Joy Winter, had gone missing.
 The parents of the siblings were bereft.
 Both their children gone.
 There were no clues in either investigation.

 But, I could have told them.

 As I had driven back home, I had begun to feel drowsy.
 Disoriented.
 Enough so to swerve a few times and nearly have an accident.
 I pulled over to the side of the road, turned on the radio.
 No music.